jpgallagher/pe/README.md

 ## Programming

-PE is written in Ciao and is interfaced with Parma polyhedra library and Yices SMT solver for handling constraints.
+PE is written in Ciao and is interfaced with Parma Polyhedra library and Yices SMT solver for handling constraints.

 ## Requirements